 - 1 cup shredded mozzarella cheese

-- 6 to 7 bacon strips, cut into very thin strips
+- 1/2 pound (about 6 to 7) bacon strips, stacked and cut into very thin strips

 - Kosher salt